DohyeongKi/better-homomorphic-sine-evaluation/readme.md

 #### (1) Errors
 The errors between ![](http://latex.codecogs.com/gif.latex?%5Ccos%282%20%5Cpi%20x%29) and the approximate polynomial on various tested values are stored in the directory "result/error/".

-The file is of .csv format, and its name is the form of "DegxxErrxxScalingxx.csv", where xx's are argument values you put.
+The file is of .csv format, and its name is the form of "DegxxErrxxScalingxx.csv", where xx's are argument values you put in.

 [Example]